 B-2.1 Reagents

-B-2.1.1 Standard Hydrochloric Acid, 1 N
+B-2.1.1 Standard Hydrochloric Acid — 1 N

 B-2.1.2 Phenolphthalein Indicator Solution

 Dissolve 0.1 g of phenolphthalein in 100 ml of 60 percent rectified spirit.

 B-2.2 Procedure

 Take about 100 ml of water in a 250 ml conical flask and weigh.
 Pipette 10 ml of sample into it, keeping the tip of the pipette dipped in water while releasing the sample.
 Weigh it again.
 The difference of mass gives the mass of the sample.
 Titrate the contents with standard hydrochloric acid using phenolphthalein solution as indicator.